lboshuizen/dutch-style-guide/README.md

 ## Why This Exists

 Dutch has detailed references: the Groene Boekje for spelling, Rijksoverheid for government style, EC guidelines for European institutions.
 But these run hundreds of pages.
-Developers need something shorter.
-Technical writers need quick answers.
-Teams using AI need clear rules.
+Professional writers need something shorter.
+Clear rules, not theory.

 This guide condenses official Dutch writing standards into 37 practical rules.
 It focuses on violations, not theory.

 ## What Makes This Different

 - **Built from official sources:** Taalunie, Rijksoverheid, European Commission
-- **Focused on violations:** Common errors in software documentation, commit messages, UI text
+- **Focused on violations:** Common errors in software documentation, business communication, customer service
 - **Addresses AI-generated content:** Rules for reviewing and improving AI-assisted writing
-- **Practical examples:** Real-world cases from software development, technical writing, business communication
+- **Practical examples:** Real-world cases from software development, business communication, and customer service

 ## How to Use